Smearing of causality by compositeness divides dispersive approaches into exact ones and precision-limited ones: Causality--driven dispersion with more than one variable: , (or ) elastic scattering

 that can be subtracted as needed and allows to proceed from the amplitude over the physical $s>4m^2$ (right cut) and unphysical $s<0$ (left cut) to complex $s$.
 There are similar relations for amplitudes at fixed scattering angle $T(E,\theta)$ and for the partial--wave projected amplitudes $t_J$: this last one, with $n$ subtractions, is the well known

 valid for point particles with contact interactions.
-But if the interaction occurs with the cm of the two pions at a finite range $R$, from Eq.~(\ref{analyticity}) with a lower limit that is not 0 but the advanced time at the bottom of subsec.~\ref{subsec:composites}, the function with good behavior at large ${\mathcal Im} E>0$ becomes
+But if the interaction occurs with the CM of the two pions separated a finite range $R$, from Eq.~(\ref{analyticity}) with a lower limit that is not 0 but the advanced time of subsec.~\ref{subsec:composites}, the amplitude may pick up a phase-advance contribution proportional to $e^{-2iR\sqrt{s-4m^{2}}\sin(\theta(s,t)/2)}$ for each $R$ layer scattering ahead of the CM in the direction of $\theta$.

+At large ${\mathcal Im} E>0$ such factors diverge: the standard application of Cauchy's theorem with a circular contour at infinity is in question because the integral over the semicircle at infinity can diverge.
+An exception does of course happen when the exponential contribution carrying $R$ is suppressed by the $\sin (\theta)$ vanishing at forward angles: there, Regge kinematics showing a power-law, and not a rotating phase, dominates hadron scattering (and experimental data shows a smooth cross section).
+The possible unchecked-exponential amplitude growth requires an imaginary part of $s$, so it is not easily seen in the data at real $s$ (it could perhaps be tested with an appropriately constructed sum rule, but this exceeds our present effort).
+In any case, forward dispersion relations do not suffer an uncertainty since they are formulated for $\theta=0$ and the exponential factor becomes just a troubleless unit factor.